Donna Vekić: 2014: WTA Tour title

 Vekić began 2014 season at the Shenzhen Open where she lost in the first round to third seed Klára Zakopalová.
 At the Australian Open, she was defeated in the first round by qualifier Lucie Hradecká.

 In Thailand at the Pattaya Open, she lost in the first round to top seed Sabine Lisicki.
 At the Brasil Tennis Cup, Vekić was defeated in the first round by third seed and eventual champion, Klára Zakopalová.
 In March, she was awarded a wild card for the Indian Wells Open where she lost in the second round to 12th seed Dominika Cibulková.
 At the Miami Open in Key Biscayne, Vekić came through qualifying with wins over Alla Kudryavtseva and Johanna Larsson.
 In the main draw, she upset 28th seed Svetlana Kuznetsova in the second round.
 She was defeated in the third round by eighth seed Petra Kvitová.
 At the Monterrey Open, Vekić beat fifth seed Garbiñe Muguruza in the first round in two tie-breaking sets, but lost to Karolína Plíšková in the second round, in three sets.
 Seeded seventh at the Malaysian Open, Vekić won her first career title by defeating top seed Dominika Cibulková in the final.

 At the Madrid Open, Vekić was defeated in the final round of qualifying by Kristina Mladenovic.
 At the French Open in Roland-Garros, she lost in the first round to Julia Glushko.

-Vekić played one grass-court tournament before Wimbledon, at the Birmingham Classic where she was defeated in the first round by Belinda Bencic.
-At the Wimbledon Championships, Vekić stunned 21st seed Roberta Vinci in the first round.
-She lost in the second round to 2010 Wimbledon finalist Vera Zvonareva.
+Vekić played one grass-court tournament before Wimbledon, the Birmingham Classic where she was defeated in the first round by Belinda Bencic.
+At the Wimbledon Championships, Vekić stunned 21st seed Roberta Vinci in the first round but lost in the second round to 2010 Wimbledon finalist, Vera Zvonareva.

 At the İstanbul Cup, Vekić was defeated in the first round by third seed Klára Koukalová.
 At the Baku Cup, she lost in the second round to Kristina Mladenovic.

 Vekić started US Open Series at the Rogers Cup where she was eliminated in the first round of qualifying by Tamira Paszek.
 At the Cincinnati Open, she lost in the first round of qualifying to Monica Niculescu.
 At the Connecticut Open, she was defeated in the first round of qualifying by Belinda Bencic.
 In Flushing Meadows, she lost in the first round to CoCo Vandeweghe.

 Seeded fifth at the Tashkent Open, Vekić was defeated in the second round by Urszula Radwańska.
 At the Korea Open, she lost in the first round to Maria Kirilenko.
 After qualifying for the first edition of the Wuhan Open, Vekić was defeated in the first round by 16th seed Andrea Petkovic.